-Deep tendon reflexes (eg, knee and ankle jerks) are usually increased, and an extensor plantar response (Babinski sign) and clonus are often present.
+Deep tendon reflexes Deep tendon reflexes (See also Introduction to the Neurologic Examination) Deep tendon (muscle stretch) reflex testing evaluates afferent nerves, synaptic connections within the spinal cord, motor nerves, and descending... read more (eg, knee and ankle jerks) are usually increased, and an extensor plantar response (Babinski sign Pathologic reflexes ) and clonus Other reflexes are often present.
 Spastic paraparesis produces a stiff, imbalanced gait; in advanced cases, it may confine patients to a wheelchair.
 Painful flexor spasms in response to sensory stimuli (eg, bedclothes) may occur late.
 Cerebral or cervical spinal cord lesions may result in hemiparesis, which sometimes is the presenting symptom.

 Reduced mobility increases the risk of osteoporosis.

 In advanced MS, cerebellar ataxia plus spasticity may be severely disabling; other cerebellar manifestations include slurred speech, scanning speech (slow enunciation with a tendency to hesitate at the beginning of a word or syllable), and Charcot triad (intention tremor, scanning speech, and nystagmus).

 Paresthesias and partial loss of any type of sensation are common and often localized (eg, to one or both hands or legs).